TanushreeKhanduri/AssignmentAccountService/README.md

 The application is developed using Java 17, SpringBoot, SpringJPA with in-memory H2 database.

 ## Areas of Improvement
+1. Add unit tests for entire code (could not do it due to time constraint)
-1. API authentication using Spring Security and add roles & views
+2. API authentication using Spring Security and add roles & views
-2. We can have another code base for functional tests using cucumber
+3. We can have another code base for functional tests using cucumber